-The LSAT costs approximately \$250 to write.
-You can register to take the test and find out more information about the LSAT on the Law School Admission Council website: https://www.lsac.org/lsat/taking-lsat.
-The LSAT is only offered at certain times throughout the year, as well as at certain test centre locations.
-Most test centre locations are at educational institutions and facilities, such as universities.
-Many law schools require that the LSAT be taken by December at the latest for admission the following fall.
-However, we suggest taking the test earlier, in June or September/October, rather than waiting until December.
-That way, if you are unsatisfied with your initial test score, you are able to retake the test during the December sitting, before law school application deadlines.
+The LSAT costs roughly \$325CAD, or \$238US, to write.
+It is only offered at certain times throughout the year, so ensure you give yourself enough time to write the exam and complete the application process prior to any application deadlines.
+Many law schools require that the LSAT be taken by January at the latest for admission in the fall.
+However, we suggest taking the test earlier, such as in summer or fall of the previous year, rather than waiting until January.
+That way, if you are unsatisfied with your initial test score, you are able to retake the test during later sittings in October/November, before law school application deadlines.